Beyonce’s Mom Tina Knowles Admits She Sometimes Has To Check Her Daughter’s Instagram For Updates On Her Life

 38 years ago today you came into my life and i know without a shred of doubt that God sent you!!!
 I had recently lost my mom and never thought that i could feel that particular kind of love again but .7 months later i was pregnant with you (39 years ago people) The moment i saw you i knew that that was IT !!!!
 We’ve been the best of friends since then .
 You have brought me such Joy and pride and love and friendship !!!
 Your heart is as big as Texas !!
 You are one of the best moms ever !
 And I love you soo much ❤️❤️❤️????????????❤️❤️Have the best birthday EVER!!!!
 Mom

 Although she uses the app to keep up with her daughters, Tina seems to be a natural on Instagram.
-The 66-year-old mother-of-two has a popular Instagram account of her own, where she sometimes posts candid times out with Bey and Solange, as well as their children.
+The 66-year-old has a popular Instagram account of her own, where she sometimes posts candid times out with Bey and Solange, as well as her grandchildren.
 Tina also shares her outings with her husband, actor Richard Lawson, with her 2.3 million followers.
-Tina admits that using Instagram is a hobby of hers, and also how she begins her day.
+Tina admits that using Instagram is a hobby of hers and that she begins her day by logging into the social media app.

 “Usually I do check it in those first few minutes after I wake up at 6:30 a.m.,” she says.
 “Just to see, because it’s like the latest news.”